 If a student does not meet this requirement, the IND can revoke the residence permit of the student, which means that the student has to return to his/her country.
 Only if the student can show an excusable reason (such as pregnancy or illness) an exemption will be made to this rule.

-The study progress monitor has started in the Academic Year 2013/2014.
-Wageningen University will check how many credits you have obtained between September 1 and August 31 of each academic year.
-At the end of each academic year the University will inform the IND about the students who didn’t meet the requirements of the previous Academic Year
+Wageningen University & Research will check how many credits you have obtained between September 1 and August 31 of each academic year.
+At the end of each academic year the University will inform the IND about the students who didn’t meet the requirements of the previous Academic Year.

-The IND will cancel your residence permit and you have to leave the Netherlands within 28 days.
+The IND will cancel your residence permit and you have to leave the Netherlands as soon as possible.

 Registration of marks